AriFordsham/GHCWiki/attic/building/build-system/new.md

 build everything in the right order, but sometimes you want to build just part of the system.
 When working on GHC itself, we might want to build just the compiler, for example.
 In the recursive **make** system we would do `cd ghc` and then `make`.
-In the non-recursive system we could still achieve this by specifying the target with something like \`make ghc/stage1/build/ghc\`, but that's not so convenient.
+In the non-recursive system we can still achieve this by specifying the target with something like \`make ghc/stage1/build/ghc\`, but that's not so convenient.